BenJammen1986/hair-salon/README.md

 * _Run the command 'gradle run'_
 * _Open browser and go to localhost:4567_

-You must create the database on your local machine for this app to work correctly.
+You must create the databases on your local machine for this app to work correctly.

 1. CREATE DATABASE hair_salon;

+2. \c hair_salon;

-2. From the terminal (navigate to project folder "hair-salon") run this command: psql hair_salon < salonschema.sql;
+3. From the terminal (navigate to project folder "hair-salon") run this command: psql hair_salon [USERNAME/ROLE] < salonschema.sql;

-3. CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;
+4. CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;

 _If you have any trouble with loading the schema, you can use these steps as an alternative:_